jlevy/frontmatter-format/README.md

 recording title, author, source, copyright, or the provenance of a file.

-Unfortunately, it's often unclear how to format such metadata consistently across different file types while also not breaking interoperability with existing tools.
+Unfortunately, it's often unclear how to format such metadata consistently across different file types while preserving valid syntax, making parsing easy, and breaking interoperability with existing tools.

 **Frontmatter format** is a way to add metadata as frontmatter on any file.
-It is a simple set of conventions to put structured metadata as YAML at the top of a file in a syntax that is broadly compatible with programming languages, browsers, editors, and other tools.
+It is basically a micro-format: a simple set of conventions to put structured metadata as YAML at the top of a file in a syntax that is broadly compatible with programming languages, browsers, editors, and other tools.

 Frontmatter format specifies a syntax for the metadata as a comment block at the top of a file.